nikashap/orcaSDK_tutorials/README.md

 # orcaSDK_tutorials
+NOTE: Read ftdi_orca_setup_guide.md for instructions on how to setup ORCA with MacOS
 ## Introduction

 This repo contains a set of small code examples and tutorials for illustrating how to interact with your Orca series motor through our [C++](https://github.com/IrisDynamics/orcaSDK/) or [Python](https://pypi.org/project/pyorcasdk/0.2.0/) SDK.
 This repo contains tutorials for common use cases for using our motors via the SDK.